San Antonio Missions National Historical Park

 - Closed Christmas Day

-- Last entry is 30 minutes prior to closing
+- Last entry is 30 minutes prior to closing.

 Free parking is available at each of the mission sites at San Antonio Missions National Historical Park.